xmorg3/myebookshellread/README.md

 	a shell - tested in bash, sh, yash, dash sed     - most shells/distros have this
 	awk     - most shells/distros  have this
+optional depends:
+	additional file formats require external apps to convert to plain text files.  most are present in most modern packages managers like debian, fedora or arch groff   - for roff/man files
+	Latex   - only for detex 'ing documents odt2txt - read openoffice files
+	ghostscript - for ps2ascii
+	pdf2txt - if you dont want to use ghostscript !warning poppler's converter doesnt work yet.  pdf2txt is python-based and required pdfminer.
+	epub2txt  see .epub below. may also be in your package manager standard compresssion packages, gzip, bzip2, xz, if you compress your plain text files.

 Formats supported
-	.txt           - good ole plain text, this is also the fallback for any other file extension be incountered.
+	.txt           - good ole plain text, this is also the fallback for any other file
+	                 extension be incountered.
-	.gz, .bz2, .xz - archives
+	.gz, .bz2, .xz - compressed text.
-	.html          - saved web pages?
+	.html          - saved web pages.
 	.epub          - ebook format, see https://github.com/kevinboone/epub2txt2"
 	.ps/pdf        - ghostscipt support is default
 	                 but you can also use other converters like pdf2txt (a python